Skip to main content

 This permission set will be applied to any user who matches ANY of the net IDs or SAML groups.
 If they already have a permission set with the selected site hierarchy, the new permission set (from the SAML provision) and the existing permission set will be merged together.

-The permissions and roles applied via a SAML provision will be tracked and constantly updated whenever the user logs in.
+The permissions and roles applied via SAML provisioning within Brightspot will be tracked and constantly updated whenever the user logs in.
 If a SAML Provision was applied to a user, and that SAML provision was deleted/modified at some point, this WILL be reflected on the user the next time they log in.